 The communication skills curriculum includes:

-- Leadership recommendations to integrate the RC program into strategic initiatives and position the program for long-term sustainability.
+- Leadership recommendations to integrate the Respecting Choices program into strategic initiatives and position the program for long-term sustainability.

 - Key elements in building an ACP infrastructure for person-centered decision making